 Hillcrest / Mission Hills (92103) – Just North of downtown, and along the Western border of Balboa Park, Hillcrest was an early participant in San Diego’s urban revival.
 Hillcrest real estate has an unmistakably artistic flare, clearly reflected in the residents’ tastes and attitudes.
 Mission Hills at the west end of the zip code 92103 is more subdued but very upscale, with hillside homes with views of San Diego Harbor and tree-filled canyons.

 Mission Valley (92108) – In addition to a variety of new and older condos and town homes in Mission Valley, this is the retail shopping district of Central San Diego, home to Fashion Valley Mall, the Mission Valley Shopping Center, and a host of smaller establishments.
-The Charger’s football stadium is at the east end of Mission Valley.
+San Diego State University’s new Snapdragon Stadium is at the east end of Mission Valley, bringing a constant variety of concerts, sports events, festivals, and more.

 Ocean Beach (92107) is just north of Pt.
 Loma.
 If you love music and are perhaps a bit nostalgic for the 1960’s, OB is the place to be!
 It’s good fun, entertainment, and a relaxed beach environment that is quite unique.
 Ocean Beach real estate includes beach houses and condominiums stretching from the sand in Ocean Beach all the way up the hill bordering with Point Loma.
 Many Ocean Beach homes have beautiful views Northwest along the San Diego coastline.